Herri met de Bles

-Herri met de Bles, also known as Henri Blès, Herri de Dinant, Herry de Patinir, and il Civetta (c.
+Herri met de Bles, also known as Henri Bles, Herri de Dinant, Herry de Patinir,(c.
 1490 – after 1566), was a Flemish Northern Renaissance and Mannerist landscape painter, native of Bouvignes or Dinant (both in present-day Belgium).

 He contributed, along with Joachim Patinir and Lucas Gassel, to a distinct style of Northern Renaissance landscape painting basically originating from Gerard David's works and combining small history or religious scenes into compositions defined by perspective and atmospheric effects.
 They all painted landscapes seen from a high viewpoint and rocky masses.
 They did not aim to create a realistic depiction but an atmospheric effect.
 Herri met de Bles always included a few small figures involved in a religious episode or everyday activities such as mining, agriculture or trade.

 Life

 The Netherlands Institute for Art History suggests that de Bles was born in Dinant in circa 1510.
+Several other sources disagree with it.

 Very little is known about the artist.
 He is believed to be identical to a certain Herry de Patenir who joined Antwerp's Guild of St. Luke in 1533 as a painter.
-He may have been related to the landscape painter Joachim Patinir, perhaps as his nephew, although he may not have trained under him because of their age difference.
+Some speculate he was a nephew of the landscape painter Joachim Patinir, but there is not any kind of historical evidence to support this claim and he may not have trained under him because of their age difference.
+According to the RKD Art Institute, the only fact that connects the two painters is that they were both born in Dinant, Wallonia, Belgium.

-He may have visited Ferrara, Italy as an Italian source mentions it.
-But there is no other evidence to support this.
+He probably visited Ferrara, Italy as an Italian source mentions it.
 His work was popular in Italy, where he was known as 'il Civetta' because of the little owl that often appears in his paintings, usually in a hollow tree or in a cavity between some rocks.
 The 17th-century biographer Karel van Mander regarded this motif as his signature.
 The name Herri met de Bles translates literally from Dutch as Herri with the blaze and was reportedly given him because of his characteristic white forelock.
 He may have been the pupil of Lucas Gassel, who was at least 10 years his senior.
-There are significant similarities between their works about the subject of David and Bathsheba are significant.
+There are significant similarities between their works about the subject of David and Bathsheba.
 Besides, they are depicted together (along with Hans Holbein) in a 1764 coloured engraving by Jan l'Admiral with Gassel being in the foreground and de Bles shown in the more obscure lower right corner.